sahilsaxena21/Micorosoft_case_competition/README.md

 The product was judged in various categories including **orginality**, **technical feasibility** and **impact potential**.

-Our Team's Result: Top 15% out of 300+ submissions
+Team Standing: Top 15% out of 300+ submissions

 # Our Team's Submission